revbayes/revbayes/help/md/fnGammaASRV.md

 ## title
 fnGammaASRV
 ## description
-Add Gamma-distributed across-site rate variation (ASRV) to a submodel.
+Add Gamma-distributed across-site rate variation (ASRV) to a site model.

 ## details
-Each site evolves according to the specified submodel, but at an unknown rate that is Gamma distributed.
-If the submodel has m components, this function will return a model with m*n components.
+Each site evolves according to the specified site model, but at an unknown rate that is Gamma distributed.
+If the site model parameter is a mixture model with m components, this function will return a mixture with m*n components.

 The continuous Gamma distribution is approximated with a mixture distribution over n discrete rates, each with probability 1/n.
 The Gamma distribution is